University of Dayton: Athletics

 The Dayton Flyers compete in the Atlantic 10 Conference in all sports except football, in which they compete in the Pioneer Football League.
 The Flyers' mascot is "Rudy Flyer," a pun based on the university's initials, "U.D."
 Rudy is a barnstorming pilot who wears goggles and a leather pilot's helmet.
 The nickname "Flyers" is a tribute to the Wright Brothers who began their careers and invented the airplane in Dayton.
 The fight song is "Victory."

 The university sponsors 16 sports: men's and women's basketball, men's and women's cross country, men's and women's golf, men's and women's soccer, men's and women's tennis, baseball, football, softball, women's volleyball, women's rowing, and women's track.
 UD's spirit group, the Red Scare, supports many of the Flyers athletics teams.
 Dayton's historic rivalries in most sports have involved fellow Southwest Ohio schools—the Cincinnati Bearcats, Miami RedHawks, and Xavier Musketeers.
 Dayton and Xavier played for the Blackburn/McCafferty Trophy during their regular season men's basketball matchups before Xavier moved to the Big East Conference.

 The Dayton Flyers men's basketball team is one of the biggest sports attractions in the Dayton area with the Flyers perennially ranking in the NCAA Division I top 30 in basketball attendance.
 The men's basketball team reached the 1967 NCAA Division I Men's Basketball Championship final game and won the National Invitational Tournament in 1962, 1968, and 2010.
 In 2014, the men's basketball Flyers made it to the NCAA Elite Eight.
+The Flyer Pep Band, led by Dr. Willie Morris III, also plays at all home men and women basketball games.

 The football team won NCAA Division III national titles in 1980 and 1989 and finished runner-up in 1981, 1987, and 1991.
 The Sports Network also named the Flyers football squad the nation's top Football Championship Subdivision mid-major program in 2007.
 The women's basketball team won the American Association of Intercollegiate Athletics for Women (AIAW) Division II national championship in 1980, a year after finishing as runner-up.
 The women's volleyball team appeared in the NCAA tournament 15 years.
 The women's soccer team has appeared in the NCAA tournament 10 times.

 The University of Dayton Arena has hosted more Division I Men's Basketball Championship games (125) than any other venue in the US.
 Since 2001, the University of Dayton has hosted the beginning of the NCAA Division I men's basketball tournament.